Historic district of Rome

-The historic district of Rome was declared World Heritage Site by the United Nations Educational, Scientific and Cultural Organization in 1980.
+The historic district of Rome was declared a World Heritage Site by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 1980.
 It covers 19,91 km² and is included in 22 rioni with 186.802 inhabitants.
-There are 25.000 importants archaeological sites and locations.
+There are 25.000 important archaeological sites and locations.

 The 22 rioni are Monti, Trevi, Colonna, Campo Marzio, Ponte, Parione, Regola, Sant'Eustachio, Pigna, Campitelli, Sant'Angelo, Ripa, Trastevere, Borgo, Esquilino, Ludovisi, Sallustiano, Castro Pretorio, Celio, Testaccio, San Saba and Prati.